b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 OK, the goodies are great, but require some time to get used to them (I suspect at first you're gonna use good old `for` loop syntax).
-Besides the constructs described in this section are good for simple operations (don't try to put too much logic into them, they are supposed to be one liners).
+Besides the constructs described in this section are good for simple operations (don't try to put too much stuff into them, they are supposed to be one liners).

 In any case choose a construct that you know how to use and that gets the job done for you, mastering them all will take some time.

-*In general dot opeations are pretty useful, chances are that I'm going to use them a lot in this book so make sure to learn them.*
+*Still, in general dot operations are pretty useful, chances are that I'm going to use them a lot in this book so make sure to understand them.*

 ## Additional libraries {#sec:julia_language_libraries}